-Since Focus Fusion -1 was built, a number of LPP’s theoretical predictions have been proven by experimental results published in peer-reviewed plasma science journals.
+Since Focus Fusion -1 was built, a number of LPPF’s theoretical predictions have been proven by experimental results published in peer-reviewed plasma science journals.
 New rounds of experiments this fall using pure tungsten electrodes are expected to verify several additional predictions and increase fusion outputs dramatically.
 Improved electrode design and the superior material properties of tungsten are expected to eliminate any arcing that can introduce vaporized metals into the plasma gas mix.
 Research in 2013 confirmed this contamination was responsible for lower-than-predicted plasma density in test shots.
 Eliminating this contamination alone will increase fusion output more than 10-fold.

 In short, new electrodes are expected to resolve plasma contamination problems and allow steady progress to reach higher and higher fusion outputs this year and next.

-LPP then expects to switch to pB11 fuel gas starting in the second half of 2016. pB11 reactions produce much more fusion energy with each reaction than deuterium fuel.
+LPPF then expects to switch to pB11 fuel gas starting in the second half of 2016. pB11 reactions produce much more fusion energy with each reaction than deuterium fuel.
 The increased energy release will raise temperatures in the plasmoid yet higher, leading to full ignition of the fuel and complete burning of fuel within the plasmoid.
 Calculations show at this stage our test shots will produce more fusion energy from each shot, than the energy released from the capacitor bank to create the fusion.

-However, since plasmas are observed to behave consistently at all scales in nature (plasmoid pinches, lightning, stars and solar flares, quasars) LPP believes the chances are quite small that some never-before-observed plasma effect will prevent our reaching conditions needed to demonstrate net energy output.
+However, since plasmas are observed to behave consistently at all scales in nature (plasmoid pinches, lightning, stars and solar flares, quasars) LPPF believes the chances are quite small that some never-before-observed plasma effect will prevent our reaching conditions needed to demonstrate net energy output.